truzo/tomango-2018/site/content/creates/digital-marketing/seo.md

 ## Technical SEO Factors
 Working alongside our website design team we’ll fine-tune your site to improve its technical performance where needed.
 This might include optimising your website meta-data, improving the load speed, or amending your website’s structure.

+## Search Engine Algorithms
+The way Google ranks websites is constantly changing.
+We keep track of the very latest developments so you get to the top and stay there for longer.

 ## Offsite SEO
 We’ll recommend other ways of improving your website’s authority through links or PR opportunities that in turn have a positive effect on search presence.